Checklist - is bankruptcy right for you?

 Bankruptcy explainedIf you want more information about what bankruptcy is and how it works, see Bankruptcy - what you need to know.

-When bankruptcy may be right for you
+When bankruptcy might be right for you

 - you can't see a way to pay your debts